topkecleon/telegram-bot-bash/doc/5_practice.md

 ### Seperate logic from command block

-If your Bot command needs more than 2-3 lines of code I recommend to factor it out to a function to keep the command block small.i
+If your Bot command needs more than 2-3 lines of code I recommend to factor it out to a function to keep the command block small.
-Place the functions in a file, e.g. ```mybotcommands.inc.sh``` and source it in  bashbot.sh.
+Place the functions in a file, e.g. ```mybotcommands.inc.sh``` and source it from  bashbot.sh.
 ```process_message``` is an example for a function hiding complex logic in a bash funtcion.
 ```bash
 	source mybotcommands.inc.sh